philip696/sales_wheel/README.md

 ### `sales`

-Stores the application sales profile linked to:
+Stores the application's sales profile.

+The profile is associated with:

 ```text
 auth.users.id